saityan/TrainSchedule/README.md

 ## Output
 A working schedule for a month, with constraints (here's some of them):
 - time period between jobs should be no less than 16 hours for a driver;
-- a driver can't work during night hours more than 2 days in a row;
+- a driver can't do night shifts two times in a row;
-- if a driver becomes unavailable, the algorithm should keep changes in the schedule to a minimum;
+- if a driver became unavailable, the algorithm should keep schedule changes to a minimum;

 ## Important note
 The app doesn't log the schedule state at any given time.
-Isntead, it always tries to keep the schedule as optimal as possbile, since the purpose is to save an operator the headache to arrange everything manually.
+Instead, it always tries to keep the schedule as optimal as possible, since the purpose is to save an operator the headache to arrange everything manually.
 A separate log should always be used for the past routes documenting.